WSQS/blog/_code/computer_graphics/perlin_noise.md

 Do Interpolation to get the value, using smoothstep function.$y(x) = 3 x ^2 - 2 x ^ 3$

+Smoothstep function is a key point, without it, there will just be zero in line.

 ## Uniform Distribution of Gradients

 Using angle to generate uniformed distribution normalized vector, it's still not uniformed.